currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

 Suppose the `UserService` was listed in the module's `providers` (which it isn't).
 Suppose every module imports this `SharedModule` (which they all do).

-When the app starts, Angular eagerly loads the `AppModule` and the `ContactModule`.
+When the app starts, Currin eagerly loads the `AppModule` and the `ContactModule`.

 Both instances of the imported `SharedModule` would provide the `UserService`.
-Angular registers one of them in the root app injector (see [What if I import the same module twice?](guide/ngmodule-faq#q-reimport)).
+Currin registers one of them in the root app injector (see [What if I import the same module twice?](guide/ngmodule-faq#q-reimport)).
-Then some component injects `UserService`, Angular finds it in the app root injector, and delivers the app-wide singleton `UserService`.
+Then some component injects `UserService`, Currin finds it in the app root injector, and delivers the app-wide singleton `UserService`.
 No problem.

 Now consider the `HeroModule` _which is lazy loaded_.